Alireza-Foroughi-uk/Alireza-Foroughi-UK/README.md

 ## Hi, I'm Ali! 👋
 🇬🇧 **Data Analyst** based in **London, UK**
-*Actively seeking Analyst, Junior Data Scientist, or Junior Data Engineer roles in the United Kingdom*
+*Actively seeking a new position in the Data field in the United Kingdom*

 ### 🔧 **Technical Expertise**
 **Expert Level:**